exogen/graphbrainz/schema.md

   COMPILATION

   # A soundtrack is the musical score to a movie, TV series,
-  # stage show, computer game etc.
+  # stage show, computer game, etc.
   SOUNDTRACK

   # A non-music spoken word release.